Adamwithan0/Monte-Carlo-Vs-Black-Scholes-Test/README.md

 ## Conclusion

 As we conclude our exploration into Monte Carlo option pricing, we unveil a nuanced understanding of the two pricing methods.
-Armed with insights from the Black-Scholes formula and the Monte Carlo simulation, traders and investors can make informed decisions regarding their option trading strategies.
+The Pricing varied drastically using these two methods, demonstrating the discrepancies between them.
+Namelly

 ## Requirements